 - Meet Hong, a former ESL and GED student who now has a four-year degree!

 Family Literacy classes assist parents in their role as a child’s first and most important teacher.
-While children attend school or preschool, parents work on GED skills as well as parenting skills.
+While children attend school or preschool, parents work on High School Equivalency (GED and HiSET) skills as well as parenting skills.
 These classes also include interactive parent-child activities.

 Health Careers and Basic Skills - Adults interested in entering health care professions can prepare for Certified Nurse Aide (CNA) classes or the Licensed Practical Nurse (LPN) entrance exam.
 Students learn the necessary academic skills for health care training.

 - Meet Benson, a former IU13 student who is now a CNA!